-Educate the public about the importance of wetlands for flood control and for improving water quality.
-With the memory of the 2005 and 2006 floods still fresh in people's minds, a program that makes the connection between wetlands and floodwater storage would be effective.
-This would also set the stage for whatever regulatory measures may be proposed regarding wetlands.
+Educate the public about the importance of wetlands for flood control and improving water quality.
+With the memory of the 2005 and 2006 floods still fresh in the minds of the residents, a program that helps make the connection between wetlands and floodwater storage would be effective.
+This would also help make the case for whatever regulatory measures may be proposed regarding wetlands protection.